TheBubbleworks/python-hcipy/README.md

 # Bluetooth HCI Python library

+===

-A pure Python module written using only the Python (2.x/3.x) standard library for interacting with the Bluetooth Host Controller Interface (HCI), e.g. Bluetooth LE hardware.
+A pure Python module written using only the Python (2.x/3.x) standard library for interacting with the Bluetooth Host Controller Interface (HCI), e.g. for controlling Bluetooth LE hardware.

-The primary benefit of using this module is the lack of having any dependency on: PyBluez Python & C based module, the `bluetoothd` service or D-Bus; this module just uses the standard Python socket API.
+The primary benefit of using this module is the lack of having any dependency on: the PyBluez Python (& C based) module, the `bluetoothd` service or D-Bus; this module just uses the standard Python socket API.

 This is being developed as an experiment for the [bluezero](https://github.com/ukBaz/python-bluezero) library in the open with the hope that developers may find it useful and might also contribute to the development.

-The goal it to provide enough of the HCI API to support (at least) everything that `bluezero` aims to support, which includes:
+The ultimate goal is to provide easy access to enough of the HCI API to support (at least) everything that `bluezero` aims to support, which includes:

 - BLE Adapter controler and querying
 - Advertisement (GATT, Eddystone Beacons, custom)